-- Interest Rate – This is used to calculate the amount charged to you for borrowing the money from the bank or lender.
-It is typically expressed as an annual percentage rate or APR.
+- Interest Rate – The rate used to calculate the account charged to you for borrowing the money from the bank of lender on the current principal balance of your loan.

-- APR – The annual rate that is charged for borrowing, expressed as a single percentage number that represents the actual yearly cost of funds over the term of a loan.
-This includes any fees or additional costs associated with the transaction.
+- APR (Annual Percentage Rate) – The annual rate charged for borrowing, expressed as a single percentage number that represents the actual yearly cost of funds over the term of a loan.
+This includes the interest rate plus any fees or additional financing costs associated with the transaction.

 - Fixed Rate Loan – This loan has a fixed interest rate for the entire term of the loan.
 The benefit of a fixed-rate mortgage is that the homeowner will not have to contend with varying loan payment amounts that fluctuate with interest rate movements.